 Not the cheapest broadband around

-Prices start from £5 per month (plus £15.99 line rental) for BT broadband with weekend calls, which isn’t too heavy on the pocket but cheaper deals are available from the likes of EE, Plusnet, TalkTalk and Primus Saver.
-If you upgrade to the prices start from £7.50 (plus £15.99 line rental), but this deal has a 20GB usage cap while similar deals from the competition offer unlimited downloads.
+Prices start from £2.50 per month (plus £15.99 line rental) for BT broadband with weekend calls, which isn’t too heavy on the pocket but are available from the likes of Direct Save Telecom, TalkTalk and Fuel Broadband.
+After six months you will see an increase in prices that start from £8 (plus £15.99 line rental), but this deal has a 10GB usage cap while similar deals from the competition offer unlimited downloads.

 Find out if BT broadband is available in your area using the postcode checker below.

 Call BT now on 0800 211 86950203 151 2395

 BT is a solid, reliable household name that’s been around for over 100 years with excellent broadband coverage across the country.
 Added extras such as BT Sport, fast speeds and unlimited public Wi-Fi make BT an attractive option for consumers.
 Less tempting aspects are the 18-month contracts, higher price and slipping customer service standards, which should encourage caution before you buy.